browserengineering/book/book/scheduling.md

 Luckily, rendering is special in that it never makes sense to have two rendering tasks in a row, since the page wouldn't have changed in between.
-To avoid having two rendering tasks we'll add a dirty bit called `needs_animation_frame` to the `Browser` that indicates whether a rendering task actually needs to be scheduled:
+To avoid having two rendering tasks we'll add a dirty flag called `needs_animation_frame` to the `Browser` that indicates whether a rendering task actually needs to be scheduled: